RunLLM/website-old/src/content/blog/aqueduct-taking-data-science-to-production.md

 ---
 As machine learning is being adopted (often aspirationally) in every business, it’s become clear that the [next major challenge is in how we enable teams and businesses to make good use of ML models](https://www.notion.so/Aqueduct-Taking-Data-Science-to-Production-095c225052824f2aa46fbf35956bc378).
 While data scientists are trained to build useful machine learning model, the (engineering) skills required to integrate that model into the business are completely different.
 MLOps tools set out to solve this problem, but [they have led us down the wrong path](https://blog.aqueducthq.com/posts/mlops-right-problem-wrong-solution) by forcing data teams to grapple with low-level cloud infrastructure to accomplish everyday tasks.

 We’ve talked to 175+ data teams to better understand their challenges today.
-Based on our conversations, we believe the missing link is a solution for **production data science (PDS)**, *not* MLOps.
+Based on our conversations, we believe the missing link is a solution for **production data science (PDS)**, *not* MLOps<sup>1</sup>.
 Production data science infrastructure takes the opposite approach from MLOps: Rather than exposing and expanding the complexity of low-level cloud infrastructure, PDS infrastructure manages the underlying infrastructure while enabling data teams to easily deploy models anywhere, publish predictions consistently, and ensure ongoing model quality.

 At [Aqueduct](https://github.com/aqueducthq/aqueduct), we’re building an open-source production data science platform designed and built for data teams to help make data science projects useful quickly.**